01 of 08

 Learn How to Brick Stitch

 Brick stitch is a great beadwork stitch for beginners to learn.
-The way the beads stack can make it look a lot like peyote stitch and most peyote patterns can be done in brick stitch by turning the pattern sideways.
+The way the beads stack can make it look a lot like a peyote stitch, and most peyote patterns can be done in brick stitch by turning the pattern sideways.
 In brick stitch, each row of beads is offset one-half bead from the bead on the previous row.
 The pattern resembles the way bricks are stacked to make a wall.

 Brick stitch is a very versatile stitch.
 It can be used to make a flat strip of beadwork as shown in this tutorial, to make a circular shape around a center bead, bead around a drop bead, or to make a diamond shape by increasing and decreasing the number of beads on a brick stitch row.Continue to 2 of 8 below.